bzigterman/bzigterman.github.io/projects/weather.md

 - 60°
 - 43° dew point
-- Clear
+- Cloudy
-- 56% humidity
+- 53% humidity
 - 11 mph wind
-- 15% cloud cover
+- 100% cloud cover
 - 17 AQI 🟩
 - 1.81 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 72 hours